Warning: This post was written by a 60-hour sleep deprived body and mind. Read with caution!

 The type of work I do requires me to sit in front of a computer for at least 14 hours a day.
 Every month I have a minimum of four or five sleepless nights when I’m busy working all night.
 In fact, this post is the outcome of another of those sleepless nights when my body and mind are exhausted.

 When I think about the amount of work I need to accomplish every day, it is quite overwhelming.
 Writing blog posts, editing guest posts, replying to comments, commenting on other blogs, staying active on social media sites, managing all of my blogs, managing the SEO of my blog network, planning and strategizing, working on client sites, communicating with clients, communicating with advertisers, answering email from readers or from other bloggers, two hours of daily feed reading, trying out new software, apps and plugins, managing finances, managing my rental property, and even more.

 To be honest, despite my sleepless nights, I rarely achieve 60% of my total work goals for any given day.
 By the end of the day, my mind and body will not allow me to accomplish more, because they need rest.
-If only God would have allowed sleep to be an option!

 2) Social life screwed: